Taskeract Taskeract

 3. Agent Selection

-Taskeract scans your system for supported AI coding agents and pre-selects any it finds on your PATH.
+Taskeract detects supported AI coding agents installed on your system and pre-selects any it finds.
 You can toggle which agents to configure.
-Each agent is assigned a unique display color.

 Adding Your First Project

-A project in Taskeract is a pointer to a local git repository.
-To add one:
+A project in Taskeract is a pointer to a local git repository backed by a remote on GitHub, GitLab, or Bitbucket.
+The welcome screen offers three ways to add one:

 Once the project is added, you can create your first session.
 See the Usage Guide for details on sessions, agents, and git integration.